aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/oleobject/_index.md

 ```

-Gets and sets the line border of the shape is visible.
+the line border of the shape is visible.

 ```
 if(shape.hasLine() == false)